troubalex/11ty-blog/site/resume.md

 > With a solid technical understanding she was able to both develop and design the product while also leading the development team. [...]
 Alexandra is an amazing manager and without a doubt the best manager I have ever worked with.

-_Espen Dahlløkken, Software Developer, Documaster_
+_Espen Dahlløkken, then Software Developer at VIBBIO_

 ### Ardoq